-- A. Heritage trees may only be removed from a property if a variance to this article and a landscape plan is recommended for approval by the planning and zoning commission, approved by the City Council and compliance with required mitigation has been provided. - B. The city staff shall process and review all applications for heritage tree removal permits.
-However, removal of a heritage tree requires approval of a variance recommendation by the planning and zoning commission and approval by the City Council. - C. The planning and zoning commission shall consider all applications for heritage tree removal permits and make a recommendation for approval or denial of the variance to the City Council which shall have final authority to issue the permit. approval of a variance to this article for removal of a heritage tree shall be based on the procedure set out in Section 3.2.6.46 and upon the following: - 1.
-Tree size/number of trunks; - 2.
-Tree health and viability; - 3.
-Tree location; - 4.
-Other protected and heritage trees to be preserved on site; - 5.
-Whether all reasonable efforts have been made to design the project in a way to preserve protected and heritage trees on site. - 6.
-Whether protection of the heritage tree will reduce the buildable area within a platted lot to less than 50%; - 7.
-The age of the heritage tree or its historical or cultural significance;
+- (a) Heritage trees may only be removed from a property if a variance to this article and a landscape plan is recommended for approval by the planning and zoning commission, approved by the City Council and compliance with required mitigation has been provided. - (b) The city staff shall process and review all applications for heritage tree removal permits.
+However, removal of a heritage tree requires approval of a variance recommendation by the planning and zoning commission and approval by the City Council. - (c) The planning and zoning commission shall consider all applications for heritage tree removal permits and make a recommendation for approval or denial of the variance to the City Council which shall have final authority to issue the permit. approval of a variance to this article for removal of a heritage tree shall be based on the procedure set out in Section 3.2.6.46 and upon the following: - (1) Tree size/number of trunks; - (2) Tree health and viability; - (3) Tree location; - (4) Other protected and heritage trees to be preserved on site; and - (5) Whether all reasonable efforts have been made to design the project in a way to preserve protected and heritage trees on site. - (6) Whether protection of the heritage tree will reduce the buildable area within a platted lot to less than 50%; - (7) The age of the heritage tree or its historical or cultural significance;

-Section 3.2.6.26 Mitigation for Removal of a Heritage or Protected Tree; Tree Planting Credits
+3.2.6.26 Mitigation for removal of a heritage or protected tree; tree planting credits.

-A. The removal of heritage or protected trees shall require mitigation using the calculations and procedures defined below.
+(a) The removal of heritage or protected trees shall require mitigation using the calculations and procedures defined below.
 Mitigation may be achieved through credit of existing trees on site, replacement trees planted on-site, or payment-in-lieu of replacement trees or a combination of replacement and mitigation fees.

-Protected trees Replacement trees OR Mitigation fee of three between ten (10) and minimum 2 caliper hundred dollars eighteen (18) caliper- inches (\$300.00) per caliper inches inch removed Protected trees greater Replacement trees OR Mitigation fee of four 18 caliper-inches and minimum 2 inches hundred dollars above and including (\$400.00) per caliper Ashe Juniper trees inch removed Heritage trees twenty- Replacement trees OR Mitigation fee of five four (24) caliper-inches minimum 2 inches hundred dollars and above (\$500.00) per caliper inch removed
+Protected trees between ten (10) and eighteen (18) caliper-inches Replacement trees minimum 2 caliper inches OR Mitigation fee of three hundred dollars (\$300.00) per caliper inch removed Protected trees greater 18 caliper-inches and above and including Ashe Juniper trees Replacement trees minimum 2 inches OR Mitigation fee of four hundred dollars (\$400.00) per caliper inch removed Heritage trees twenty-four (24) caliper-inches and above Replacement trees minimum 2 inches OR Mitigation fee of five hundred dollars (\$500.00) per caliper inch removed